KarMaPlaYzz/Detour/PROMPT_FOR_CLAUDE_HAIKU_4_5.md

 You are an expert React Native engineer.
-Build a first releasable prototype of the “Detour” mobile app (iOS + Android) using React Native CLI (bare, not Expo).
+Build a first releasable prototype of the “Detour” mobile app (iOS + Android).
 The app discovers dynamic POIs along a route using Google Directions + Places APIs, draws a detour route via a waypoint POI, and lets users locally save and view detours.

 Output requirements
 - Output the complete project as multiple files in this single response using file blocks.